GTPB/IBB21/pages/Introduction.md

 **Intended learning outcomes:**

-   * Using variables to store uniProt IDs and URL to use down the script to get sequences from the web.
+   * Using variables to store uniProt IDs and URL to use down the script.
    * Use a for loop to download fasta files associated with respective uniProt entries.
    * Use `wget` to retrieve files from web servers.
-   * Aggregate multiple fasta files in a single file for downstream analysis.
+   * Aggregate multiple fasta files in a single file for downstream analysis (MUSCLE input).
-   * Use output as input for another software.
+   * Use generated output as input for muscle

 [Solution for Exercise 1](Solution_1.md)

 ***********************************************************************
 ***********************************************************************

+###

+###

+###

+###

 ## Exercise 2

 GC content is informative in several ways.
-Higher GC content levels indicate a relatively higher melting temperature in molecular biology and DNA sequences that encode proteins tend to be found in GC-rich regions of the genome.
-In this exercise we will filter
+For example, higher GC content levels indicate a relatively higher melting temperature in molecular biology.
+Also, DNA sequences that encode proteins tend to be found in GC-rich regions of the genome.
+A common task in bioinformatics is to extract contigs with a GC content percentage bellow a certain value.

-Filter data from seq facility according to GC content.
-Low GC content no conding sequences.
+In this exercise we will write a python script that will scan fasta files and output the percentage of GC content on each contig to the user.

+**Intended learning outcomes:**
+*
+*
+*
+*

 ***********************************************************************
 ***********************************************************************